 Date of Request:

 Student's Name:

 Date(s) of Absence from School:

-so that approval may be granted, and yo egarding your child's absence (travel, surgery, personal etc.) our child's teacher can be notified and provide as much work has been granted by the Head of School, a copy of this form
+Please provide PCS with information regarding your child's absence (travel, surgery, personal etc.) so that approval may be granted, and your child's teacher can be notified and provide as much work as possible in advance.
+Once approval has been granted by the Head of School, a copy of this form will be returned to you.
+Thank you.

-Parent Signature -
+Parent Signature

-II and of Cabool Agammanal
+Head of School Approval

-Head of School Approval Date
+Date